Matt Ham

 OP Site Pastor

-Matt Ham, OP Pastor
+Matt Ham, OP Site Pastor

 After high school, Matt attended The Citadel, where he played football.
-Upon graduating from The Citadel, Matt took a job working as a graduate assistant strength & conditioning coach at Clemson University.
-Upon arriving at Clemson, a good friend began to explain to Matt the gospel of grace.
-Matt says, “Over the course of the next year, everything I thought about God, myself, and life completely changed.
-For the first time in my life, God’s grace was truly amazing.”
+Following graduation, he took a position as a graduate assistant strength and conditioning coach at Clemson University.
+While at Clemson, a close friend began patiently walking Matt through the gospel of grace.
+Over the course of the next year, everything Matt believed about God, himself, and life began to change.
+As he often says, “For the first time in my life, God’s grace really was amazing.”